+977-9841673696

 Take rest (don’t go higher than where you are if it is possible) at the same (or lower) altitude until the symptoms clear (up 3 to 4 days)

-Drink enough water to keep your urine clearing up and plentiful
+Drink enough water to keep your urine clear and plentiful

-Use Proxy or Naproxen or similar, Ibuprofen, Paracetamol for headache
+Use Proxy, Naproxen or similar, Ibuprofen, Paracetamol for headache

 Consider Stemetil (or other anti-vomiting medication) for persistent nausea/vomiting